owncloud-archive/documentation/admin_manual/installation/installation_source.rst

   on how to install/enable these modules.

 * Make sure your distribution's php version fulfils the version requirements specified above.
-If it doesn't, there might be custom repositories providing apt packages.
+If it doesn't, there might be custom repositories you can use.
   If you are e.g. running Ubuntu 10.04 LTS, you can update your PHP using a custom `PHP PPA`_:
 ::